Paperback | $27.00 Short | £18.95 | ISBN: 9780262731928 | 416 pp. | 6 x 9 in | 47 figures, 29 tables| October 2008

 About the Author

-D. G. Webster is Assistant Professor in the Environmental Studies Program at Dartmouth College
+D. G. Webster is Associate Professor in the Environmental Studies Program at Dartmouth College and the author of Adaptive Governance: The Dynamics of Atlantic Fisheries Management (MIT Press).

 “Mankind has been winning the battle of technology against fish, with the result that one after another of the world’s fisheries has become seriously stressed by overfishing.
 This on-going process has been aggravated by new entrants, mainly developing countries, into open-ocean fishing.
 Remarkably, the International Commission for the Conservation of Atlantic Tunas (ICCAT) has slowed or in the case of two species even reversed this relentless predation.
 In this informative, detailed study of the management of seven highly migrating species, Webster explains how the evolving interests of the leading fishing states have gradually led to stiffening both the regulations and their enforcement of open water fishing in the Atlantic.”--Richard Cooper, Department of Economics, Harvard University"—